 3. A teenager, whose father is very sick, begins to avoid every third step on any stairs she encounters.
 She also becomes afraid of stepping on any line in the floor in the hallways of her school, and so has difficulty getting to class on time.
 She knows it isn't logical that her actions will help her father get well, but she feels compelled to do these things.

 4. A woman thinks something bad will happen to her children if she is not with them at all times, and so she will not allow them to walk to school with friends or ride the school bus.
 She insists on taking them to and from school.
 They are allowed to have friends come over to play but are not permitted to go play at a friend's home.
-She keeps them home from school if she hears that another child in the class is sick.

 5. A college student is taking a class for the second time, having dropped out of the class once due to feeling very uncomfortable with other people.
 She struggles academically but won't ask a question in class, nor will she attempt to talk to the teacher outside of class because she thinks she will be seen as inadequate or stupid.
 She avoids speaking to any of the other students, or even making eye contact, because she is sure they will find her unattractive and lacking.